St. Marys opens 1st Community Garden

 “We want this to help grow the community as a whole,” says Ryan Santore, head of the St. Marys Community Garden.
 “You know, get people out here work together.
 Watch the relationships build the stories get shared.
-That is one of favorite things about a community garden is watching people have a place to gather and work together and you just don’t see that now a days.”
+That is one of my favorite things about a community garden is watching people have a place to gather and work together and you just don’t see that nowadays.”

 Santore says if the community garden is a success this year, they are looking at doubling the number of plots available next year.